nourrminaa/oop2-labs/src/main/java/com/nourmina/oop2labs/course/Chapter1.md

 - has a text label that can be set using the constructor or the `setText()` method
 - can have an event handler that is called when the button is clicked
 - can be added to a layout pane using the `getChildren().add()` method
+- `b.setPrefSize(double, double)`: to set a fixed size to the button
 ---

 ## 5. Layout Panes & UI Controls & Shapes